Entry-Level Sports Analytics Salary 2026: $38K–$120K by Role

 The single most important variable in your starting salary is not your GPA or your Python skills.
 It's the type of organisation you join.
 Betting companies and sports tech vendors pay more, hire more, and are often overlooked by candidates who have their hearts set on a specific team.
 If salary matters to you — and it should, because early career comp compounds — it's worth being deliberate about where you aim before you start applying.

 Browse entry-level sports analytics jobs to see what's live across teams, vendors, and betting companies right now.
+For league-specific context, see the NBA analyst salary guide or the UK football analyst salary breakdown.

 The full salary picture across all experience levels — including mid, senior, and leadership ranges with company-level benchmarks — is in the free 2026 Sports Analytics Salary Report.